lwojcik/blogworm/content/pages/about.md

 ## Can I suggest my blog?

 Sorry, not at the moment.
-I have a sizable backlog of blogs to process.
-I'll be adding them in small batches over time.
+I have a sizable backlog of blogs to process and I'll be adding them in small batches over time.

-If we already met before (e.g. talked on [Mastodon]({{ siteConfig.author.mastodon }})?) - there's non-zero chance your blog is already on my list.
+If we have already met before (e.g. talked on [Mastodon]({{ siteConfig.author.mastodon }})?) - there's a non-zero chance your blog is already on my list and I'll reach out to you soon.

 If not, stay tuned.
 I'll update this section once I'm ready to accept submissions.